Table of Contents

 - Apple bobbing is another activity you can easily modify to accommodate neurodiversity while being very hands-on and participatory.
 Tiny practices like changing the water’s temperature or using materials with unique textures like feathers or slime make apple bobbing more accessible and engaging.

-- Additionally, many children enjoy creating personalized Halloween-themed sensory bins they only access during Halloween events or the day of.
+- Additionally, many children enjoy creating personalized Halloween-themed sensory bins that they only access during Halloween events or the day of.

 Whatever activity you choose, remember to make Halloween a time for play, exploration, and creativity!